 SUPPORT SYSTEMS

-Create support systems (mentorships program, orientation, outreach initiatives, scholarships and address high cost of living).
+To create support systems (mentorships program,orientation, outreach initiatives, scholarships).
 Cross-link with existing groups (e.g. societies, clubs, and committees)

-Graduate Student Involvement: Provide a clear set of expected outcomes and a timeline in advance for graduate student involvement in hiring committees.
+- Graduate Student Involvement: we will advocate that the department head provides a clear set of expected outcomes and a timeline in advance for graduate student involvement in hiring committees.

-Peer Mentoring Programs: Create peer mentoring programs for all levels and orientations for new department members.
+- Peer Mentoring Programs: Create peer mentoring programs for staff, RAs, and postdocs and advocate for orientations for new department members.

 Data Collection and Analysis